In this tutorial you will learn about the Java Decision Making Statements and its application with practical example.

 Java If Statement

-If statement allows a block of code to be executed only when a specified condition is true.
+If a statement allows a block of code to be executed only when a specified condition is true.
 An if statement evaluates a boolean expression followed by one or more statements.
 The given boolean expression results in a boolean value that can only be either true or false.

 Syntax:-